A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

 \subsection{Summary of Results}

 In this section, we summarize the results for all methods.
-Specifically, Table \ref{tbl:bounds_full} summarizes the conditions on $N$, $\sigma$ and $\rho$ for each method that we consider in this paper to guarantee $\| g(x) - \nabla \phi(x) \| \leq \rho $, and Table \ref{tbl:bounds_full2} summarizes the conditions on $N$, $\sigma$ and $\nabla \phi(x)$ for each method that we consider in this paper to guarantee condition \eqref{eq:theta_cond}.
+Specifically, Table \ref{tbl:bounds_full2} summarizes the conditions on $N$, $\sigma$ and $\nabla \phi(x)$ for each method that we consider in this paper to guarantee condition \eqref{eq:theta_cond}.
 Note that for the smoothing methods the bounds hold with probability $1-\delta$ and the number of samples depends on $\delta$.
-From the tables, it is clear that for large $n$ ($\frac{n}{(\sqrt{n}-1)^2}$ goes to $1$ as $n \rightarrow \infty$), all methods have the same dependence (order of magnitude) on the dimension $n$; however, for the smoothing methods the constants in the bound can be significantly larger than those for deterministic methods, such as finite differences.
+From the table, it is clear that for large $n$ ($\frac{n}{(\sqrt{n}-1)^2}$ goes to $1$ as $n \rightarrow \infty$), all methods have the same dependence (order of magnitude) on the dimension $n$; however, for the smoothing methods the constants in the bound can be significantly larger than those for deterministic methods, such as finite differences.
 This suggests that deterministic methods may be more efficient, at least in the setting considered in this paper, when accurate gradient estimates are desired.
 The bounds on the sampling radius are comparable for the smoothing and deterministic methods